1. Faculty of Humanities and Social Sciences- Career Development Coordinator

 ArtsWorks is an 8 week career exploration program offered exclusively to students in the Faculty of Humanities and Social Sciences.
 Its purpose is to guide students in narrowing their career focus so they will have a clearer plan on how to identify and prepare for a career while completing their degree.

-Throughout the program, students explore interests and skills, identify potential career fields, learn to research the labor market and complete an experiential learning component to further explore and acquire skills related to their career interests.
+Throughout the program, students explore interests and skills, identify potential career fields, learn to research the labor market and complete a volunteer component to further explore and acquire skills related to their career interests.
 They leave the program with a plan outlining the next steps to get the career they want.

 Read what some students have said about this innovative program.

 Interested in applying?
 Sessions occur weekly in the fall and winter semesters.
 A completion certificate is awarded for those who complete the program.